Lobz/modding-Rimworld-tutorial/lesson2.md

 4. Inside Core, open the Defs folder.
 This is the folder you use when defining new things.
 Since this is core, it has an ungodly ammount of subfolders and files defining every single aspect of the Rim.
 I you want, feel free to spend time exploring the files and marveling at the sheer ammount of stuff defined in them.
 Look for tags such as `<label>` and `<description>` to understand what is being defined, and everything else to understand what are the actual traits and stats of those things.
 Realize that every single thing defined in those files can be changed.

+**Note:** if you're having trouble understanding the Defs because of the XML language, you can take a break to read the [Introduction to XML](https://www.w3schools.com/XML/default.asp) by W3Schools.

 5. Find the Def of the thing you want to change.
 This is where a "find in files" tool comes in handy.
 Example: I want to change the muffallos, so I'll look for `muffalo`.
 The word appears in a lot of different files, but I want the main Def for muffalo, so I'll look for `<label>muffalo</label>`.
 Huh.
 It turns out that there are two Defs labeled muffalo.
 That's ok.
 I'll keep both open for now.

 6. Find the tags of the traits you want to change.
 Example: looking through the tags I quickly find one called `<woolAmount>`.
 I want to change the value from 120 to 240.

-7. If you just want to change a numerical value, you can skip this.
+7. If you just want to change a numerical value like wool amount, you can skip this.
 But, if you want to make a bigger change, first look for the Def of something else that has the traits you want to add to the thing.
 Example: I want muffalos to lay eggs, so I'll look up the Def for chickens and find anything for eggs.

 8. Now back in your mod folder, create a subfolder called `Patches`.
 This folder will contain code that modifies things that already exist in the game.
 Inside it, create a new .xml file.
 You can call it what you want.
 Example: I created the file `muffalo.xml`.